Admissions & Aid

 All programs require applicants to provide proof of U.S. Citizenship or permanent residency.
 Unfortunately, we do not accept international students at Touro Nevada.

 Yes, all official transcripts from all institutions attended including undergraduate and graduate must be submitted.
+All official transcripts that are directly and nondirectly related to your program of application must also be submitted.
 This includes foreign transcripts professionally evaluated by an agency, such as World Education Services, NACES or an agency approved by the American Association of Collegiate Registrars and Admissions Officers.

 Touro Nevada does not offer on-campus housing.
 However, there are many housing options within just a few miles of campus.
 Students should consider personal transportation due to extreme heat during the summer months.